omrcm/SolidPrinciples/README.md

 What is Client? <br/>

 The client is the code that is interacting with an instance of the interface.
-It's the calling code
+It's the calling code <br/>

+Minimize interfaces as mush as you can <br/>

+More Dependencies Means </br>

+* More coupling
+* More brittle code
+* More difficult testing
+* MOre difficult deployments

 ## Give a Star! :star:
 If you like this project please give it a star.
 Thanks!